TJ-zhanglab/Methyformer/README.md

 ## Usage

 Step1.
-Data prepare
+Data preparation
 The first step involves preparing the dataset needed for model training.
-This requires inputting the beta values of CpG sites for each sample, the sequence of 400 bp surrounding each CpG site from the reference genome (hg19), and the SNV information for each sample, which can be derived from genomic sequencing.
+This requires inputting the β values (quantifying DNA methylation levels) of CpG sites for each sample (can be from different tissues), a 400bp DNA sequence spanning each CpG site based on the human reference genome (hg19), and the SNVs information (derived from whole genome sequencing) for each sample.

-In detail: The β values are converted into a binary classification of hypermethylation (1) or hypomethylation (0), using a beta value threshold of 0.5.
-Based on SNV information, we replaced the reference sequence at the corresponding positions within the 400 bp window spanning the targeted CpG site.
-In a population, for each identical DNA sequence, only those with the same methylation status are retained, while DNA sequences showing both hypermethylated and hypomethylated statuses (0 and 1) are removed.
-This resulted into a dataset, which was randomly divided into training and testing datasets in a 7:3 ratio.
-Those can be further used for model training and testing.
+In detail: The β values are converted into a binary classification of hypermethylation (1) or hypomethylation (0), using a β value threshold of 0.5.
+Based on SNV information, we replaced the human reference sequence at the corresponding positions within the 400 bp window spanning the targeted CpG site.
+In a population, for each identical DNA sequence, only those with the same methylation status are retained, while DNA sequences showing both hypermethylated and hypomethylated statuses (0 and 1) in a population are removed.
+This process generated a dataset, which was randomly divided into training and testing datasets in a 7:3 ratio.
+That can be further used for model training and testing.

-Input files could include:
-cpg_betavalue.csv: the beta values of CpG sites for each sample
+The example input file (cpg_betavalue.csv) include the β values of CpG sites of each sample.

 <table class="table table-responsive-{sm|md|lg|xl" style="font-size: 5px; width: auto !important; margin-left: auto; margin-right: auto;">